splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Collect interactive metrics
 ---------------------------------
 Interactive metrics are on by default.
 You can turn off interactive metrics in advanced settings to speed up test durations.
-If you turn of interactive metrics then some metrics might be missing from your test.
+If you turn off interactive metrics then some metrics might be missing from your test.
 These are the type of interactive metrics Splunk Synthetic Monitoring collects:

 * First CPU idle: Time until the page is minimally interactive and responds to user input.
 * Time to interactive: Time from the start of the first request until receiving the first byte of the first non-redirect request. ``3xx`` redirects increases this time.
 This metric is available for HTTP Uptime tests, but not Port Uptime tests.